techitakar/snakegameinC/README.md

 - [A bit of problem](#problem)
 ---
 ## Description
 This is just a small snake game created in C using basic functions.
 One of the Key function used is [kbhit()](https://www.cprogramming.com/fod/kbhit.html) and getch().
 Once you learn kbhit u can easily create other similar games.
 It also uses the fileIO functions for tracking highscore.
+Use 'WSAD' to control the snake.

 ```kbhit()```